top of page

 This is easily achieved with awareness, layering and stirring the compost pile.

 Fresh plants are referred to as green because they have nitrogen when they are still alive.
-After a plant dies, nitrogen content fades and they turn brown, therefore instead bringing carbon to the mix.
+After a plant dies, the nitrogen content fades, and they turn brown, therefore instead bringing carbon to the mix.

-Types of BROWN / CARBON- dried grass, dried leaves, wood chips, kraft paper, ash from fire pit or charcoal BBQ, pine needles.
+Types of BROWN / CARBON- dried grass, dried leaves, wood chips, kraft paper, ash from fire pits or charcoal BBQs, pine needles.

-Types of GREEN / NITROGEN- food scraps, egg shells, peels from veggies, fruits, stalks and grass clippings, weeds from the garden, coffee & tea grounds.
+Types of GREEN / NITROGEN- food scraps, eggshells, peels from veggies and fruits, stalks and grass clippings, weeds from the garden, coffee & tea grounds.
 We also put cleaned bones, animal food scraps, and birds/mice our cat hunted.

-Now I wrote above a ratio of 30:1, however it is tough to keep things perfect all the time.
-If you drink coffee, eat veggies and fruits frequently, the supply of green is constant, versus the supply of brown can be intermittent.
+Now, I wrote above a ratio of 30:1; however, it is tough to keep things perfect all the time.
+If you drink coffee and eat veggies and fruits frequently, the supply of green is constant, whereas the supply of brown can be intermittent.

 Think ahead

 What do I mean by this?
-Well brown is super easy to have in the fall- leaves are falling everywhere, garden cleanup is on the go and a bunch of plants are at the end of their lifestyle.
+Well, brown is super easy to have in the fall—leaves are falling everywhere, garden cleanup is on the go, and a bunch of plants are at the end of their life cycle.

 We also began to call local arborists to dump wood chips on our property.
 These are awesome for mulching the surface of the garden, for moisture retention, and for adding into the compost pile to manage water levels.